radiac/django-tagulous/docs/installation.rst

     Default: ``6``

-``TAGULOUS_ENHANCE_MODELS``
+``TAGULOUS_ENHANCE``
     **Advanced usage** - only use this setting if you know what you're doing.

-    Tagulous automatically enhances models, managers and querysets to fully support tag fields.
+    Tagulous automatically enhances models, managers, querysets and the admin site to fully support tag fields.
 This has the theoretical potential for unexpected results, so this setting lets the cautious disable this enhancement.

-    If you set this to False you will need to manually add Tagulous mixins to your models, managers and querysets.
+    If you set this to False you will need to manually add Tagulous mixins to your models, managers, querysets, and modeladmins.

-    See :doc:`models/tagged_models` for more information.
+    See :doc:`models/tagged_models` and :doc:`admin` for more information.

     Default: ``True``